damisotomi/Navigate-News/README.md

 It also exposes an API  for data consumption.

-This web application also runs a schedule job every  5 minutes to sync the published news in the external API to the DB.
+This web application also runs a scheduled job every  5 minutes to sync the published news in the external API to the DB.

 Tested exposed API for data consumption to ensure efficiency using Django Rest Framework.